Domestic Abuse & Eligibility for Legal Aid

 To assess your capital, we will apply standard disregards for mortgage and equity, and if the remaining capital meets current criteria you will eligible .

-To assess your income, we will take into account income tax and NI payments, mortgage or rent, standard allowances for dependents living with you, child care and maintenance payments.
+To assess your income, we will take into account income tax and NI payments, mortgage or rent, standard allowances for dependants living with you, child care and maintenance payments.

 If the amount remaining meets current criteria, you will be eligible.
 To fully qualify for Legal Aid, you must be eligible on both capital and income grounds, it is possible that you may partially qualify for legal aid whereby they will pay a part of the legal costs, but you may be asked to pay a contribution.